usnistgov/mobile-threat-catalogue/contributing.md

                 - Author(s), "Name of Document", in Name of Publication, [type of resource], Date of Publication, URL (if available online)

-    6. Hit “Submit New Issue” and you are done!
+    6. Hit "Submit New Issue" and you are done!
     ![Submit issue]({{ site.baseurl }}/img/submit_new_issue.png)

-    7. If you want to keep up with others comments through email and monitor future changes, make sure you choose to “Watch” the project!
+    7. If you want to keep up with others comments through email and monitor future changes, make sure you choose to "Watch" the project!
     ![Watch project]({{ site.baseurl }}/img/watch_project.png)

 If you are familiar with Github you are also welcome to provide suggestions to concrete changes as a pull request.
 Please provide information about organization and a rationale for suggested change.

-## Adding New Threats
+## Adding New Threats with Pull Requests
 1. Fork the repository
 2. Identify the category you feel the threat falls under.
 Each category has a respective folder in the root of the repository.
 The folders will all end with ``-threats``.
 The available categories are as follows:
     - Application